 AFRL and University of Dayton Research Institute (and the nearby Air Force Petroleum Agency specification testing lab, AFPET) have the capability to support much of the low TRL/FRL (test readiness level/fuel readiness level) testing of jet fuels.
 The AFPET lab performs all of the ASTM D1655/MIL-DTL-83133 tests, while the AFRL lab performs ASTM D2425 comprehensive two-dimensional gas chromatography (GCxGC) hydrocarbon composition measurements, viscosity vs temperature, trace species analyses, and various thermal stability tests.
 Larger-scale tests available to support fuel evaluation include a fuel system simulator, a T63 engine with emissions measurements, and a single-nozzle combustor rig.
 Typically, other fit-for-purpose testing is contracted out to outside labs such as Southwest Research Institute.
+To this point (2012), AFRL has been able to offer specification and fit-for-purpose testing at no charge to fuel producers through collaboration with CAAFI.
+Future budgets will determine the extent of continuing testing.
+AFRL is also able to support collaborations with engine companies to accomplish engine testing.
+AFRL maintains a significant stockpile of conventional and alternative aviation fuels for reference purposes and collaborative fuel evaluation programs.
 AFRL also has access to contracts with major engine, airframe and subsystem manufacturers for collaborative programs.
 These contracts typically cover rig (e.g., hot section material compatibility, fuel pump) and engine testing.
+AFRL also has a facility capable of generated test fuels at the 500-gallon level through typical refinery operations (hydroprocessing, distillation).